abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 $ spring shell		#for auto-completion using TAB
 $ spring init
 $ spring init -dweb,jpa,security --build gradle output_folder
+$ spring init -dweb,jpa -p war	# packaging as WAR instead of JAR default
 ```

 ### Actuator
 We can inspect internals of a Spring Boot app during runtime in two ways - by **provided API endpoints** or by **opening a secure shell (SSH) session into the application**.
+Have to include `spring-boot-starter-actuator` dependency for this to work.

 ### Other features
 Build tool - Maven or Gradle (provides project structure and dependency management)